 This drink is strong and has a slight bitter note from the angostura bitters.
 It is that combination that gives it the old-fashioned feeling.
 And the apple is, of course, a little nod to Lincoln’s love.

-So, on February 24th I urge you to put on a cocktail dress and go way way retro with this Best Picture Nominee Drink in honor of Lincoln: A Good Old Apple.
+So, on February 24th I urge you to put on a cocktail dress and go way way retro with this Best Picture Nominee Drink, the apple cocktail.

 - ½ tsp sugar